tingyucha/Airborne-Radar-Navigation-Correction/Tutorial.md

 ### 1. Install the navigation correction packpage

-Install the package following the [instructions](https://github.com/tingyucha/Airborne-Radar-Navigation-Correction/blob/main/README.md)
+* Install the package following the [instructions.](https://github.com/tingyucha/Airborne-Radar-Navigation-Correction/blob/main/README.md)
+* Install soloii

 ### 2. Select a flight leg

 Select a ~10-minute period during your flight where the aircraft is flying in a straight line and at a constant altitude.
 Ideally, this 10-minute period is

-(1) in clear weather, where the ground shows up clearly in the reflectivity field and is not masked by other echoes; and (2) over land, where we know that the ground isn’t moving.
+(1) in clear weather, where the ground shows up clearly in the reflectivity field and is not masked by other echoes; and

+(2) over land, where we know that the ground isn’t moving.
 But, some light rain and/or while the aircraft is over the ocean is still acceptable.

 In hurricane reconnaissance flights, outbound or inbound legs are typically good.
 You will need to know the exact number of sweep files in that 10-minute period.

 Below is an example of applying the navigation correction on a NOAA43 flight into Hurricane Ophelia (2005) on September 11, 2005.